avisi-cloud/structurizr-site-generatr/README.md

 ### Setting a favicon

-1. Place your `favicon.ico` to the same folder as your structurizr workspace `.dsl` file.
+1. Place your favicon to `assets/site/favicon.ico`
 2. Add property `"structurizr.style.favicon.path" "site/favicon.ico"` to `workspace → views → properties` block of your `.dsl` file
 3. Read the following instructions and Generate a website